Dharampatni: Plot

 The story is about Mohan, who is sent abroad at a young age and returns after completing his studies.
 When he returns, he is completely changed, especially in the aspects of his behaviour and ideologies which are different from the others in his family, This change will make the character look grey.
 There are situations when his thought process counters his family, but the character is not completely grey.
-Later, because of his personal financial issues and family pressure, he marries a Gujrati girl Kastur, who is totally opposite of him in case of ideologies, traditions and culture.
-Mohan respects her, appreciates her and tries to fulfill his responsibilities towards her, However he doesn't love her yet but slowly as the time passes by, he understands her value as his wife and begins to develop feelings for her which turn into true love.
+Later, because of his personal financial issues and family pressure, he marries a Gujrati girl Kastur, who is opposite of him in case of ideologies, traditions and culture.
+Mohan respects her, appreciates her and tries to fulfill his responsibilities towards her.
+However he doesn't love her yet but slowly as the time passes by, he understands her value as his wife and begins to develop feelings for her which turn into true love.

-His wife, on the other hand, is very righteous towards him and always puts him first.
-She fulfills all her duties as his wife and cares for him immensely.
-She is a woman who will do anything for her husband's and family's well-being and happiness.
-Although he doesn't love her in the beginning, she is still very loyal and passionate about him and treats him like a god, and when she realizes that her husband has started to love her, she is expecting him to confess about it.
+His wife, on the other hand, is loyal to him.
+She fulfills all her duties as his wife.
+She will do anything for her husband's and family's well-being and happiness.
+When she realizes that her husband has started to love her, she is expecting him to admit it.

 Saroj did not want her son Mohan, to marry her.
-Later on during the show, she starts to find out what a dutiful daughter-in-law Kastur is.
-The show portrays the story of Kastur and Mohan who are tied in the powerful bond of marriage and how they become each other's true soulmate.
+But she later realises how dutiful Kastur is.